durmaj/email-validator/README.md

 # email-validator

 A Simple Symfony-based command line tool to verify email addresses from CSV file.

+**Installation**

+After cloning the repository, run composer install.

+**Usage**

 The CSV file needs to be put in __csv__ folder.
 Then you can run the validator by running command: